Take Us to Your Chief: and Other Stories: "Lost in Space"

 "Lost in Space" is told from the perspective of Mitchell, an Anishinabe astrosurveyor who is aboard a space shuttle on a two-year tour collecting rocks from an asteroid belt.
 He is accompanied by an Artificial general intelligence named Mac, short for “machine.”
 Mac is aboard this tour in order to accompany Mitchell and keep him sane; however, his company is a burden because for Mitchell, “true space exploration consists largely of boredom.”
-In the midst of Mitchell seeking a way to occupy his downtime, Mac interrupts with news about his grandfather, Papa Peter, passing away.
-Papa Peter was Mitchell's only real tie to his indigenous identity.
+In the midst of Mitchell seeking a way to occupy his downtime, Mac interrupts with news about his grandfather, Papa Peter, dying.
+Papa Peter was Mitchell's only real tie to his Indigenous identity.

 After receiving the news Mitchell begins to reminisce on all of the things Papa Peter had taught him throughout his life.
 He constantly posed questions concerning the world above (Father Sky) and how it is more important than the land they live on (Mother Earth), which eventually led Mitchell to the selection of his career.
 During his state of mourning, Mitchell begins to go through all the videos his grandfather had sent him throughout his space tours.
 Papa Peter had sent Mitchell videos from Otter Lake, a First Nations reserve; these videos are about controversial topics regarding being both native and an astronaut.
 In the midst of Mitchell's grieving, Mac tries to relieve the situation by finding an online video of Mitchell's grandfather participating in a drum ceremony at Ottawa’s National Aboriginal Day festival.
-He reconnects to his roots and his grandfather’s spirit as he listens to the indigenous music by feeling the drum beat and humming along.
+He reconnects to his roots and his grandfather’s spirit as he listens to the Indigenous music by feeling the drum beat and humming along.
 Mac’s small act of kindness leads Mitchell to gain a new-found appreciation for his presence.
 Mitchell feels responsible to moving forward in his life in memory of Papa Peter.